Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 There are three types of sports mouth guards:

 • Boil-and-bite mouth guards - Boil-and-bite mouth guards are available at big-box stores or most large retail chain stores, including drug stores.
-The product comes in one size that involves boiling the product until the material is soft, then biting into it.
-The boil-and-bite mouth guards is an affordable approach to attaining a more custom fit, though may not fit as well as a custom made device made by a dentist.
+These products comes in one size that involves boiling the product until the material is soft and then biting into it.
+Boil-and-bite mouth guards are an affordable approach to attaining a more custom fit.
+However, they may not fit as well as a custom made device made by a dentist.

-• Stock mouth guards - Stock mouth guards are the most affordable type of mouth guards- also sold at big-box stores.
+• Stock mouth guards - Stock mouth guards are the most affordable type of mouth guard- They are also sold at big-box stores.
 They typically come in three sizes: small, medium, or large.
-While stock mouth guards are affordable, they've been reported to feel uncomfortable due to poor fit.
+While stock mouth guards are low-cost, they may feel uncomfortable due to poor fit.

-• Custom mouth guards - Custom mouth guards are the most expensive and by far the most protective and comfortable option; they are made up of a thermal plastic material and designed by the dentist.
-It requires two in-office appointments: impression and fitting.
-The dentist will take an impression of your teeth, send it to the lab, and have you come back for a fitting to ensure it fits snug.
-Custom mouth guard typically comes with a case for storage.
-Custom mouth guards are strongly recommended for athletes with braces due to wire and brackets.
+• Custom mouth guards - Custom mouthguards are the most protective and comfortable option, but they are also the most expensive.
+They are made of a thermal plastic material and designed by your dentist.
+The process of making a custom mouthguard requires two in-office appointments.
+Your dentist will take an impression of your teeth, send it to the dental laboratory, and have you come back for a fitting appointment to ensure it fits well.
+A custom mouthguard typically comes with a case for storage.
+For athletes with braces, custom mouthguards are strongly recommended to not only help absorb the impact of a hit to the face and mouth, but also to protect the soft tissues from cutes caused by the wires and brackets.

 The Case Counts, Too

-Allowing the mouth guard to air dry before storing it in a durable and well ventilated container prevents bacteria from growing in the closed case.
-Additional steps should be taken to care for the case that holds the mouth guard when not in use:
+Allowing the mouth guard to air dry before storing it in a durable container prevents bacteria from growing in the closed case.
+To care for the mouthguard case:

 • Clean the storage case with regular dish soap twice a week.
 This will ensure any bacteria lingering in the case is washed away, rather than re-contaminating a freshly cleaned mouth guard.

-• Do not use the dishwasher as the high temperature can warp the shape.
+• Do not use the dishwasher to clean the case.
+The hot temperature can warp the shape.

-• Keep the mouth guard and container away from high heat and direct sunlight.
+• Keep the container away from high heat and direct sunlight.